cloudwithusamah/entra-pim-role-activator/README.md

 ⚙️ How It Works

-- Launch the tool
+1. Launch the tool
-- Click Connect
+2. Click Connect
-- Sign in with your Microsoft Entra account
+3. Sign in with your Microsoft Entra account & MFA (if present)

 The tool loads:
 - Eligible PIM roles
 - Active role assignments
 - Tenant details

-- Select roles
+4. Select roles
-- Enter a reason
+5. Enter a reason
-- Choose duration
+6. Choose duration
-- Click Activate Roles
+7. Click Activate Roles

 🧠 Role Sets